 Follow these 10 steps to set targets you can meet.

 - Have clear measurable outcomes and objectives.
-You need to know what where you’re headed and what you’ re aiming for.
+You need to know where you’re headed and what you’re aiming for.

 - Define the time period for achieving these outcomes/objectives.